Fürth: Sport

 In the sporting world, Fürth came to fame through its football club SpVgg Fürth, which was German football champion three times.
 Since merging with the football section of TSV Vestenbergsgreuth the club is now called SpVgg Greuther Fürth.
 After winning the 2nd Bundesliga in 2011-12, the team moved up to the top level Bundesliga for the first time.
 The football stadium is in Ronhof (Stadion am Laubenweg).

 The baseball team Fürth Pirates was promoted to the premier national baseball league in 2002 and became vice-champion in the 2004 season.

 Each August, Fürth plays host to the annual Paul Hunter Classic, which is now a pro-am minor ranking snooker event and part of the European Players Tour Championship.

 Leisure

 The largest public barbecue area within Fürth is on the Rednitz, near the railway line to Würzburg and the swimming pool.
 It is shaded by trees and has barbecue facilities and fixed seating.
+Here you can also enjoy the area of Uferpromenade, where you can stroll or cycle along the riverside of Rednitz.

 There are minigolf courses in the Stadtpark, by the Rhine-Main-Danube Canal, near Burgfarrnbach, and by the Pegnitz, a little upstream from the confluence with the Rednitz and near the municipal cemetery.